litanlitudan/skyagi/skyagi-api/README.md

 }
 ```

-* Error: the error message with termination (how it is implemented is due to the limitation of lc-server)
+* Termination: the message with termination (how it is implemented is due to the limitation of lc-server)

 ```
 {
-    "result": str, // error message containing "exiting" "error": str,  // not used for now
+    "result": str, // a termination message containing "exiting" "error": str,  // not used for now
     "stdout": str  // not used for now
 }